jasonmlehman/AWS_Snapshots/README.md

 # AWS_Snapshots
-Creates EBS snapshots of volumes that are tagged
+Creates EBS snapshots of volumes that are tagged.
+Simply add the following tags to your EC2 instances and snapshots will be created and retained.

+backup:  daily, weekly, monthly
+retions: number of day to retain